 use even if you have this genetic polymorphism18.
 Instead, look for products that contain methylcobalamin and methyltetrahydrofolate, like Supreme Multivitamin.

-Many vitamin supplements cite impressive data from clinical trials on their websites or the landing pages of popular storefronts, but their own formulations don’t accurately reflect the study: they may use a different form of the nutrient or a lower dose than the dose shown effective in the clinical trial.
+Many vitamin supplements cite impressive data from clinical trials on their websites or the landing pages of popular storefronts, but then they may use a lower dose of nutrient that was used in the studies.